Should Standardized Testing be Eliminated From The Education System | Argumentative Essay

 Should Standardized Testing be Eliminated From The Education System

-Standardized testing has been a cornerstone of the education system for decades, purportedly serving as a measure of student achievement, teacher effectiveness, and school accountability.
-However, as educational paradigms evolve and concerns over its efficacy and fairness grow, the debate surrounding the role of standardized testing has intensified.
-While some argue that standardized testing provides valuable data and accountability, others contend that it stifles creativity, perpetuates inequality, and fails to accurately assess student learning.
-This essay explores the multifaceted arguments surrounding the elimination of standardized testing from the education system, examining its pros and cons and ultimately seeking to answer the question: Should standardized testing be eliminated?
+For decades, standardized testing has been a fundamental aspect of the education system, intended to measure student achievement, teacher effectiveness, and school accountability.
+However, as educational paradigms shift and concerns over the tests' effectiveness and fairness grow, the debate over their role has intensified.
+Some argue that standardized testing provides essential data and accountability, while others believe it stifles creativity, perpetuates inequality, and fails to accurately assess student learning.
+This essay delves into the diverse arguments for and against the elimination of standardized testing in education, exploring its benefits and drawbacks to answer the crucial question: Should standardized testing be abolished?

 Historical Context:

-To understand the current debate surrounding standardized testing, it is essential to examine its historical roots.
-Standardized testing emerged in the early 20th century in the United States as a means to measure student aptitude and assess educational outcomes on a mass scale.
-The inception of standardized tests such as the SAT and ACT aimed to provide a uniform method of evaluating student performance, facilitating college admissions and promoting meritocracy.
+Understanding the current debate on standardized testing requires examining its historical roots.
+In the early 20th century, standardized testing emerged in the United States as a way to measure student aptitude and assess educational outcomes on a large scale.
+Tests like the SAT and ACT aimed to create a uniform method for evaluating student performance, aiding college admissions and promoting meritocracy.

-Over time, standardized testing expanded beyond college admissions to encompass various levels of education, including state-mandated assessments such as the SAT, ACT, and high-stakes standardized tests like the No Child Left Behind Act (NCLB) and its successor, the Every Student Succeeds Act (ESSA).
-These policies tied federal funding and school accountability to students' performance on standardized tests, intensifying their role in the education system.
+Over time, standardized testing extended beyond college admissions to various educational levels, including state-mandated assessments like the No Child Left Behind Act (NCLB) and its successor, the Every Student Succeeds Act (ESSA).
+These policies linked federal funding and school accountability to standardized test scores, increasing their significance in the education system.

 Impact on Curriculum and Instruction: